doriantaylor/rb-intertwingler/README.md

 This project also represents a confluence of over two decades of work on the Web.
-What is now called `Intertwingler` closely tracks a design I sketched out back in 2006 for a "Web substrate", with the intent of decoupling functionality that generates _content_ from that which merely _manipulates_ it, noting that separating the two would result in both ending up markedly simpler.
+What is now called `Intertwingler` closely tracks a design I sketched out back in 2006 for a "Web substrate", with the intent of decoupling functionality that _generates_ content from that which _manipulates_ it, on the premise that separating the two would result in both ending up markedly simpler.
 This design drew on technique I had developed at my first tech job back in 1999.

+> During my night shifts in 1999-2000 as a baby system administrator,
+> I had a lot of time to mess around with
+> [`mod_perl`](https://perl.apache.org/), the Perl bindings for the
+> Apache API.
+One thing you learn when you work directly with a server
+> API is that almost all Web development happens in a tiny corner of
+> what _you_ are able to address (the _response handler_ or _content
+> handler_).
+It turns out there are many other places one can
+> manipulate both the request _and_ response (header twiddling, URL
+> rewriting, access control, filters — albeit filters came a couple
+> years later) that are agnostic to the application.
+Indeed, many Web
+> application frameworks recapitulate this structure within their own
+> confines, and the result is undoubtedly a whole lot of redundant
+> code.

 I had had a personal site from 1998 to about 2003, and by 2008 I was ready to put one up again.
 It was around this time I had realized that